DallanQ/dominion/Manual.md

 The game ends at the end of a turn, if either the Province pile is empty, or any three or more Supply piles are empty (any piles at all, including Kingdom cards, Curses, Copper, etc.).

 Take all of your cards - from your hand, deck, discard pile, play area, and even set aside cards - and sort them for putting them back in their piles.
-Count up your (an icon of a Heater shield).
+Count up your (an icon of a shield).

-The player with the most (an icon of a Heater shield) wins.
-If players tie for (an icon of a Heater shield), a player who tied but had fewer turns wins.
+The player with the most (an icon of a shield) wins.
+If players tie for (an icon of a shield), a player who tied but had fewer turns wins.
 If players tie and had the same number of turns, they rejoice in their shared victory.

 ## Card Types (page 6)